Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Model Verification and Validation

 The qualitative impact of the two mesh-adaptation strategies, UM2N and MA movement, is presented in Fig.\,\ref{fig:mesh_mv}.
 In our implementation, UM2N concentrates mesh very locally around steep free-surface gradients, producing highly refined regions near wave peaks and troughs, while relatively irregular mesh sizes and shapes away from these features.
 Compared with UM2N, the strategy of MA movement redistributes mesh nodes more globally, leading to smoother transitions in mesh size and improved mesh regularity and keeping enhanced resolution in the neighborhood of the wave.
 These observations indicate that the UM2N strategy is more aggressive in capturing wave features in a fine scale by localized adaptation, while MA movement offers a balanced way between local refinement and overall mesh quality. (see Fig.\,\ref{fig:mesh_mv}).

+To further quantify the spatial improvement provided by the mesh adaptation methods near the shoreline, Fig.\,\ref{fig:maxrunup_mv_compare} shows the maximum run-up outlines over the full simulation, compared across different mesh configurations.
+Along the central part of the shoreline (location at $y\in(1.8\,\unit{m}, 2.1\,\unit{m})$), where the tsunami inundation is most significant, the UM2N outline closely follows both MA and fine mesh results.
+Moreover, Table\,\ref{tab:maxrunup_mv} presents the quantitative results of run-up error on the given mesh configurations.
+Using the fixed fine mesh result as reference solution, UM2N achieves a $31.82\,\%$ reduction in RMS error of maximum run-up along the shoreline, which is comparable to the $44.69\,\%$ reduction obtained by the MA method.
 In addition, Fig.\,\ref{fig:elev_mv} shows the quantitative comparisons in impact of the UM2N method for free-surface elevation time-series at three gauges.
-Although there is little influence of the mesh resolution on the given gauge locations mentioned by \cite{RICCHIUTO2015306} and \cite{ARPAIA2018175}, the results at gauge 22 show that the UM2N and MA movement computations approach closer to that of fine mesh, compared to the results of coarse mesh.
-Moreover, Table\,\ref{mv_benchmark} shows the performance benchmark on Monai Valley test case, where UM2N achieves superior error reduction ($91.14\,\%$) to the traditional MA movement ($73.64\,\%$) in simulating wave peak at Gauge 3.
+Although there is little influence of the mesh resolution on the given gauge locations mentioned by \cite{RICCHIUTO2015306} and \cite{ARPAIA2018175}, the results at Gauge 3 show that the UM2N and MA movement computations approach closer to that of the fine mesh, compared to the results of the coarse mesh.
+Table\,\ref{tab:maxrunup_mv} indicates that UM2N achieves a larger error reduction ($91.14\,\%$) than the traditional MA movement ($73.64\,\%$) in simulating wave peak at Gauge 3.

-Regarding computational costs, Table\,\ref{mv_benchmark} presents the inference time for UM2N and MA based mesh movement, where the UM2N method can be seen to significantly speed up the the inference time ($\sim 290$ vs $\sim 6$ times) during the movement.